 Site #2 of 160 – Wellesley, Ontario’s Mysterious Cryptic Gravestone

 Three kilometres north of Wellesley, Ontario, nestled among lush green hills and farmlands, lies Rushes Pioneer Cemetery.
 In the far back corner of the communal resting place is a mysterious encoded epitaph that stumped people for a century.
+This is Ontario’s cryptic gravestone.
 Finally, in 1947, the cemetery’s caretaker cracked the code that Reverend Doctor Samuel Bean wrote to commemorate two of his three wives.
 (Yes, one headstone shared by two wives.)

 Early Life and Career

 Born in 1838 in Wilmot Township to Abraham and Susannah Bean, Samuel was their fifth son.
 Throughout his life, he experimented with many professions.
 Early in his career he taught for several years.
 Next, he became a medical doctor and practiced for a short time in Linwood, Ontario.
-The last and longest part of his varied career was as an Evangelist minister in the US.
+The last and longest leg of his working journey was as an Evangelist minister in the US.
 Historical reports estimate that he read the bible an astonishing 65 times.
 Talk about dedication.
-Surprisingly, Samuel Bean is not known historically for his many professions.
-Instead, it is the famous “Bean marker”, a cryptogram he created on a double epitaph for his deceased wives.
+Surprisingly, Samuel Bean is not known for his many professions.
+Instead, it is the famous “Bean marker”, a cryptogram he created on a double epitaph for his deceased wives, that cemented himself a place in local history books.

 Marriages 1, 2, and 3